Creating Custom Charts

 Properties

-Properties are the contextual gold of your data.
+Properties provide context for your metrics.
 All properties in the data model such as config

 , user properties